 If you’re buying for the first time, whether you’re looking to purchase a smart 2-bed house to call your own, or a 4-bed new build property to raise a family, you need to be sure you’re ready to do so and be in the best position to purchase.

 As such there are a number of key considerations to make, using our property expertise, we’ve broken them down for you below.

-Do you know what property you want?
+Do you know what first home you want?

 To start with the basics, you need to have at least an idea of the type of property you would like to buy.
 Making your search easier and more successful.

 Typically, most first time buyers are drawn to smaller or more modest houses and flats for affordability purposes, but this doesn’t mean you should rule larger properties.
 The reality is that with the right planning, financial circumstances and budgets in place a wider range of property types can be available to first time buyers.